meteor/galaxy-docs/source/support.md

 If you write in to support about an out of scope issue, Galaxy support will explain its status and decline to continue investigating the issue.

-To get support for debugging Meteor application code and architecture issues, consider signing up for  [Meteor Developer Support](#meteor-developer-support).

 Please familiarize yourself with our [Terms of Service](https://www.meteor.com/assets/content/Meteor-Terms-of-Service.pdf) and contact support if you have further questions.

 <h2 id="venues">Venues for Assistance</h2>